bwolatz/CSCI4900/README.md

 ## Environment.

-The enviornment should be in a Virual Box and Unix using Python code for any programs and scripts
+The enviornment should be in a Windows Virtual Box and Unix 14.04 using the Python programming languange for any programs and scripts

 ## Usage.

 Used to generate a list of dependecies given a pom.xml and one command.
-This will be a "one-shot" method of genertaing said list, and it uses programs such as SPDX and DoSOCS.
+This will be a "one-shot" method of genertaing said list, and it uses the program DoSOCS and the specification SPDX.